yigitm/ruby-library/README.md

 # Ruby Library

 > A command line library app to use Ruby OOP structure.
+It consist of to use Ruby class structure with the concepts of required, default and optional paramaters, public & private methods, overriding methods and inheritance.

 ![]()